-Farmer Mac incurred an aggregate of \$1,400,000 in fees for both 2015 and 2014 for professional services rendered by PricewaterhouseCoopers LLP for the audit of Farmer Mac's 2015 and 2014 annual financial statements included in Farmer Mac's annual reports on Form 10-K, the audit of management's assessment of the effectiveness of internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002, and the review of the financial statements included in Farmer Mac's quarterly reports on Form 10-Q during 2015 and 2014.
-Farmer Mac also incurred an aggregate of \$18,500 in fees for both 2015 and 2014 for out-of-pocket expenses billed by PricewaterhouseCoopers LLP in connection with providing these services.
+Farmer Mac incurred an aggregate of \$1,456,000 in fees for 2016 and \$1,400,000 in fees for 2015 for professional services rendered by PricewaterhouseCoopers LLP for the audit of Farmer Mac's 2016 and 2015 annual financial statements included in Farmer Mac's annual reports on Form 10-K, the audit of management's assessment of the effectiveness of internal control over financial reporting under Section 404 of the Sarbanes-Oxley Act of 2002, and the review of the financial statements included in Farmer Mac's quarterly reports on Form 10-Q during 2016 and 2015.
+Farmer Mac also incurred an aggregate of \$18,500 in fees for both 2016 and 2015 for out-of-pocket expenses billed by PricewaterhouseCoopers LLP in connection with providing these services.